Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Principle of frequency modulated AFM

 \section{Principle of frequency modulated AFM}

-In Frequency Modulated Atomic Force Microscopy (FM-AFM) , a probe oscillating at a constant amplitude is locked at its resonance frequency.
+In Frequency Modulated Atomic Force Microscopy (FM-AFM), a probe oscillating at a constant amplitude is locked at its resonance frequency.
 In the vicinity of an interface, the changes in the resonance frequency and in the energy supplied to the oscillator are respectively related to the elastic and viscous components of the probe/interface interaction.

-The oscillator (a quartz tuning fork coupled to a glass fibre in our case) is characterized in air, prior to experiments.
+The oscillator (a quartz tuning fork coupled to a glass fiber in our case) is characterized in air, prior to experiments.
 Its resonance frequency $f_0$ serves as the reference, and is expressed as

 where $k_\text{eff}$ and $m_\text{eff}$ are the effective stiffness and mass of the oscillator.
 A probe/sample interaction results in changes of the effective stiffness $\Delta k$ and/or mass $\Delta m$, and thus shift the resonance frequency to $f_0'$.
 We then measure a frequency shift $\Delta f = f_0' - f_0$.
 Considering small variations in stiffness and mass, it is approximated as: